evennia/evennia/docs/source/Coding/Coding-Introduction.md

 # Coding Introduction

 Evennia allows for a lot of freedom when designing your game - but to code efficiently you still need to adopt some best practices as well as find a good place to start to learn.

 Here are some pointers to get you going.

+### Start with the tutorial

+It's highly recommended that you jump in on the [Starting Tutorial](Howto/Starting/Starting-Part1).
+Even if you only the beginning or some part of it, it covers much of the things needed to get started.

 ### Python

 Evennia is developed using Python.
 Even if you are more of a designer than a coder, it is wise to learn how to read and understand basic Python code.
-If you are new to Python, or need a refresher, take a look at our two-part [Python introduction](../Howto/Starting/Part1/Python-basic-introduction).
+If you are new to Python, or need a refresher, take a look at our [Python introduction](../Howto/Starting/Part1/Python-basic-introduction).

 ### Explore Evennia interactively